munificent/ui-as-code/Choices.md

 #### Redundancy

-Also excellent.
+Also good.
 It adds almost no new notation for things you can already do.
-It overlaps `?:` (which is pretty hard to read in all but the simplest cases).
+It overlaps `?:`, which is pretty hard to read in all but the simplest cases.
 But it doesn't add any new redundant notation for invocations, argument lists, or collections.

 #### Heterogeneity

 This is also great, thanks to the above.
-Since there is only one syntax for invocations, it's automatically all homogenous.
+Since there is only one syntax for invocations, it's automatically all homogeneous.

 #### Garden path syntax